About Quantum Sheikh

 My posts, available by following the Qlog link above, are designed to be beneficial for both quantum enthusiasts and beginners, as well as professionals seeking new perspectives.
 Technical jargon and mathematical formalism are kept to a minimum.

-New Preprint: Exploring Quantum Advantage in Trading - A Game Theoretic Approach
+Quantum Advantage in Trading - A Game-Theoretic Approach